QitaoZhao/PoseFormerV2/README.md

 Our codes for in-the-wild video demos are adopted from [MHFormer](https://github.com/Vegetebird/MHFormer).

-First, you need to download the pretrained weights for YOLOv3 ([here](https://drive.google.com/file/d/1YgA9riqm0xG2j72qhONi5oyiAxc98Y1N/view?usp=sharing)), HRNet ([here](https://drive.google.com/file/d/1YLShFgDJt2Cs9goDw9BmR-UzFVgX3lc8/view?usp=sharing)) and put them in the './demo/lib/checkpoint' directory.
-Then, put your in-the-wild videos in the './demo/video' directory.
+First, you need to download the pretrained weights for YOLOv3 ([here](https://drive.google.com/file/d/1YgA9riqm0xG2j72qhONi5oyiAxc98Y1N/view?usp=sharing)), HRNet ([here](https://drive.google.com/file/d/1YLShFgDJt2Cs9goDw9BmR-UzFVgX3lc8/view?usp=sharing)) and put them in the `./demo/lib/checkpoint` directory.
+Then, put your in-the-wild videos in the `./demo/video` directory.

-Note: make sure you have also downloaded the weights for PoseFormerV2! (the default path in the code is './checkpoint')
+NOTE: make sure you have also downloaded the weights for PoseFormerV2! (the default path in the code is `./checkpoint`, and the default model variant used is `27_243_45.2.bin`, using 243 frames as input)

 Run the command below: